 LIFE 3.0: author of the idea from outside the university

-A week before the feedback session of the intermediate week each team of the project has to fill in the mid-term one-pager.
+Before the feedback session of the intermediate week each team of the project has to fill in the mid-term one-pager.
+This has to be submitted in Moodle.

-Feedback sessions take place during the intermediate week of the semester and last for about two hours.
-A lecturer from the university who provides feedback takes part in the feedback sessions and s/he will give constructive feedback to the students about their project meeting the aims of the LIFE course.
+Feedback sessions take place during the intermediate week of the semester.
+A lecturer from the university will give constructive feedback to the students about their project meeting the aims of the LIFE course.

 5. Self-reflection report

-Student’s reflection to evaluate one’s own and team members’ the contribution.
+Student’s reflection to evaluate one’s own and team members’ contribution.

 6. Presentation of LIFE project results